mainwp/mainwp/readme.txt

 * Added: Search extensions feature to the Install Extensions modal
 * Added: Filter to show extensions by type to the Install Extensions modal
 * Added: Display logic for new guided tours
-* Added: Ability to disable guided tours in the Help Sidebar
+* Added: Ability to turn off guided tours in the Help Sidebar
 * Updated: Search Extensions field on the Extensions page
 * Updated: Import sites process display